Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 In this lab we use:

 - **OWASP Dependency‑Check**: a generic SCA engine that integrates well into CI pipelines and supports multiple ecosystems, but Python support is experimental.
 - **pip‑audit**: a Python‑specific SCA tool maintained by PyPA, which reliably flags vulnerable PyPI packages.

 Students see both:

 - the “classic” OWASP SCA tool wired into CI, and
 - a modern Python-native SCA tool that actually reports vulnerabilities for `flask`, `requests`, `urllib3`, etc.

+Note: `pip-audit` is configured here to run in **report-only mode**.
+It writes a JSON report but does not fail the workflow when it finds vulnerabilities, so the SCA job stays green.
+The goal is to practice reading findings before enforcing strict gates.

 ### SCA workflow YAML